SIsilicon/WorldEdit-BE-Docs/docs/usage/general/patterns.md

 !!!
 Tip

-    Using the [Pattern Picker](/usage/kit#pattern_picker) displays the block's ID and block states, so you can do this to find the ID and states of different blocks!
+    Using the `;blockid` command while facing a block tells you how that block should be written in WorldEdit patterns!

 !!!
 Note